Updated Spring 2025!

 Visit Itsukushima Shrine (Day and Night)

-Miyajima is famous for its floating torii gate and sprawling vermillion shrine that kisses the water’s edge.
+Miyajima is famous for its floating torii gate and sprawling vermilion shrine that kisses the water’s edge.
 The tori gate stands about 16 meters tall and is one of the biggest wooden torii gates in Japan.
-Itsukushima Shrine is a designated World Heritage site and offers iconic Japanese views of water, mountains, and shrine.
-There are several locations that are good for viewing the shrine, so spend some time walking along the water and soaking up the view.
+Itsukushima Shrine is a designated World Heritage site and offers iconic Japanese views of water, mountains, and the torii gate in the water.
+Several locations are good for viewing the shrine, so spend some time walking along the water and soaking up the view.

-You can buy tickets to enter the shrine and see the floating tori gate straight on.
+You can buy tickets to enter the shrine and see the floating torii gate straight on.

-Most people visit Itsukushima Shrine during the daytime, but perhaps even more beautiful is the view at night once the water has receded.
-At this time, you can walk up to the torii gate as it is no longer surrounded by water.
-It’s rare to find a shrine like this in Japan so it’s my top reason for recommending travelers to stay the night!
+Most people visit Itsukushima Shrine during the daytime, but I believe that the most beautiful times are at night, once the water has receded, and in the morning, when few people are about on the island.
+When the tide is low, you can walk right up to the torii gate.
+It’s rare to find a shrine like this in Japan, so it’s my top reason to stay the night and enjoy the sight!

-Next to Itsukushima shrine on a hill is a five-storied pagoda that stretches 27 meters into the air.
-Unfortunately, it is just for viewing as it is closed to the public.
+Next to Itsukushima Shrine is a five-storied pagoda on a hill that stretches 27 meters into the air.

 Hike up Mt.
 Misen

-Close to the summit, you will be able to see important Buddhist structures including Misenhondo and Reikado which holds the Eternal Flame.
+Close to the summit, the trail leads through several important Buddhist structures, including Misenhondo and Reikado, which hold the Eternal Flame.
 At the top of the mountain, you will be rewarded with views of the water below and Hiroshima mainland sprawled out in front of you.
-The observatory at the top closes at 4 pm so place your hike accordingly.
+The observatory at the top closes at 4 pm, so place your hike accordingly.

 Ropeway to Mt.
 Misen